MiodragMTasic/MiodragLearning/Desktop/AI Engineer Roadmap/Library/readme.md

 This library provides various functions for probability theory and information theory calculations, including probability bounds, load balancing, sampling, SAT problems, entropy calculations, and decision tree algorithms.

+Based on Assignment 1 for an AI(lv.2) course I had taken during the summer of 2024.

 ## Installation

 You can install this library using pip: